muthuayyanar/cmpe272-property-listing-app/README.md

 If you don't have, use the below method to install python3 packages

 ``python3 -m pip install <package-name>``

+PS: Application has been tested to work with Python2 as well, but recommend to run it in python3

+  ### Important Assumption - This application expects Mongodb to be installed along with the data provided by Prof for this project (and this application has been coded to have the database name as abnb with three collections, named respectively calendar, listings and reviews.
+These collection shall be populated with the data provide by prof in the data.zip)

   Will try and automate the package requirements using appropraite method and upload the file to the git soon.